-Get some extra hoses that have thinner walls and are lighter.
+Get some extra hoses that have lighter and thinner walls.
 Remember, you want stiff tubing inside the cleaner to prevent flexing that would disturb the pressure flow, but outside the cleaner, it doesn’t matter.

 Get some hose floats and weights to adjust the hose so it stays out of the way, yet follows the cleaner around the pool.
-You’d be surprised at the difference some floats and/or weights at strategic points on the hose can make.
+You’d be surprised at the difference made by attaching some floats and/or weights at strategic points on the hose.

 The spot for best for the money goes to the XtremepowerUS 75037.
 It does a decent job of cleaning the pool until it breaks down, which it absolutely will do.
 But, given the low price, you can think of this the same way you would a disposable razor and get a new one every year.
 It actually makes sense that way.